 To me, November is a month of transition, from autumn to winter.
 Most signs of Autumn have slowly disappeared, leaves finally leaving the trees, especially after the last storm.
 November can also be the forgotten month on it’s lead up to Christmas.
 All those parties being arranged, presents being bought & the madness of the school Christmas schedule.

 In the whirlwind of busy, I actively try to make a deliberate effort in making November a month of me, and not to ‘burn out’.
-Organising Sisterhood in the middle has been tough, but I have been trying to look after me…
+Here are a few tips to help you through the madness and enjoy this wonderful time….

 Some of things I love to do during November are: